dotnet/Silk.NET/documentation/proposals/Proposal - 3.0 Additional math types - Collision.md

 # Proposed API

-`Silk.NET.Math` and the generic math proposal for 3.0 already contain "geometric types that would be suitable to use for collision/intersection types. i.e. Box3F.
+`Silk.NET.Math` and the generic math proposal for 3.0 already contain "geometric types" that would be suitable to use for collision/intersection types. i.e. Box3F.

 This proposal is to add additional APIs for the purpose of intersection tests.